Why does Indiana Learns exist?

 In summer 2022, the Indiana Department of Education partnered with The Mind Trust to manage implementation of this program, naming it Indiana Learns.

 Families have access to $500 per eligible student in grants that can be used to access qualifying services from an approved Learning Partner.
 Students attending Champion Plus Schools (those that provide a matching grant) may access up to $1,000.

-Families will select a learning partner through the online Indiana Learns portal, and then will enroll into the Learning Partner’s program.
+First, qualifying families enroll into the program by entering their STN and date of birth on our website, or by utilizing our other enrollment tools.
+This video shows how to enroll a student.
+Then, families select a learning partner through the online Indiana Learns portal, and sign up for the Learning Partner’s scheduled sessions.
 After providing services, the Learning Partner invoices Indiana Learns for the amount of money expended.

 Funds are exchanged between the Learning Partner and Indiana Learns.